voschezang/coding-handbook/collaboration/communication-principles.md

 - The emotions reduce the capability for (active) listening.
 Truly listening requires an open mindset.
 - Risk of “explosions”.

 ## References

-[1]: Stone	"Difficult conversations: How to Discuss What Matters Most"
-[2]: Fisher	"Getting to Yes: Negotiating Agreement Without Giving In "